peng-217/tp/docs/UserGuide.md

 1. Ensure that you have Java `11` or above installed.
 2. Download the latest version of `TheGreatDetective` from [here](https://github.com/AY2122S1-CS2113-T14-1/tp/releases).
 3. Copy the `.jar` file to the folder you want to use as the home folder for your game.
-4. To launch the app, run the command `java -jar {filename}.jar`.
+4. To launch the app, run the command `java -jar TheGreatDetective.jar`.
 Here are the first few lines you should see in the output when you start _The Great Detective_ for the first time.

 ```
 Welcome to the Classic Adventure Text Game!